A Popular Misconception

 Embrace our fiducia.

 Everyone everywhere ultimately has faith in something.
 The pantheistic East has faith that everything is spiritual, and that reason is largely useless.
-The secular West has faith that everything is physical, and that faith is largely pointless.
+The secular West has faith that everything is physical, and that spirituality is largely pointless.
 Yet both sides only see half of reality.

 Thanks for reading!